verekia/js-stack-from-scratch/README.md

 - [Chinese](https://github.com/pd4d10/js-stack-from-scratch) by [@pd4d10](http://github.com/pd4d10)

-If you translate this tutorial, I will put a link to your repo here!
+If you want to add your translation, please read the [translation recommendations](/how-to-translate.md) to get started and I will put a link to your repo here!

-Please read the [translation recommendations](/how-to-translate.md) to get started.

 ## Credits